Bering tundra

 The Bering tundra ecoregion (WWF ID: PA1102) is an ecoregion that covers a portion of northeastern Russia, between the Kolyma Mountains on the west, and the Bering Sea coast to the east.
 The area is an important stopping place for migratory birds.
 It has an area of 474227 km2.

 Location and description

 The ecoregion stretches approximately 1,000 km on alignment from southwest-to-northeast, between the Kolyma Mountains on the west, the Bering Sea coast to the east, and Kamchatka peninsula to the south.

 Climate

-The climate of Koryak is Humid continental climate, cool summer (Köppen climate classification (Dfc)).
+The climate of Koryak is subarctic (Köppen climate classification (Dfc)).
 This climate is characterised by long cold winters (at least one month averaging below 0 C), and short, cool summers (one to three months greater than 10 C, but no month averaging above 22 C).
 Mean precipitation is about 358 mm/year.
 The mean temperature at the center of the ecoregion is -24.1 C in January, and 12.2 C in July.